Kilimanjaro Gear List

 CAMERA

 Optional.
-Small point-and-shoot cameras (including compact SLR's) are ideal & work well at altitude.
+Small point-and-shoot cameras (including compact SLRs) are ideal and work well at altitude.
 Alternatively, many opt to use a smartphone camera.

 WATCH

-Altimeter and Smart Watches (optional) are increasingly popular and a great way to track your trip in the field.
-Models with GPS tracking, altimeter, and activity mode options are most common in addition to having traditional watch features like an alarm clock.
-Smart watches can be a very helpful tool in training for your climb.
+Altimeter and Smart Watches (optional) are increasingly popular as a way to track your trip in the field and as a tool in training for your climb.
+Models with GPS tracking, altimeter, and activity mode options are most common, in addition to having traditional watch features like an alarm clock.

-For a long trip, we recommend bringing a power bank and charging cable into the field as GPS tracking requires a significant amount of a battery power.
+Bring a power bank and charging cable, as GPS tracking requires a significant amount of a battery power.

-Small portable battery bank for charging personal items like your cell phone, wireless headphone sets and similar.
-15-20,000 mA is a good size and will provide 3-4 charges.
+Small portable battery bank for charging personal items like your cell phone, watch, wireless headphone sets and similar.
+20,000 mA is a good size and will provide 5-6 charges for an iPhone.

 FOOD